-CFRU aims to provide a complete service to the community.
-We provide access to the media to groups and individuals who would otherwise have little access through mainstream media outlets.
-By doing so, we hope to reflect the diversity of the community.
-We engage, inform and entertain our listeners, we empower and teach our volunteers, and we support all of the great people doing cool things around Guelph.
-We raise awareness of community activities, events, and concerns.
-We introduce new ideas and perspectives.
+CFRU aims to provide comprehensive media training and production opportunities to the University of Guelph campus and surrounding community.
+We encourage access to media and communications technologies to groups and individuals who would otherwise have little access through mainstream media outlets.
+By doing so, we hope to reflect the diversity of the campus and wider community.
+We engage, inform and entertain our listeners, we empower and teach our volunteers, and we support all of the great people improving life on campus and in the Guelph community.
+We raise awareness of student initiatives, community activities, events, and concerns.
+We provide a venue for the sharing of ideas and perspectives.
 CFRU will not broadcast materials intending to subject any group or individual to hatred or contempt on the basis of race, national or ethnic origin, colour, religion, sex, gender and gender representation, age, real or perceived socio-economic status, mental or physical ability, sexual orientation, citizenship status, or source of income, unless necessary to provide context within a larger issue.

 Since 1980, CFRU has offered Guelph a volunteer-driven alternative to mainstream and public radio.
 We broadcast over 70 weekly shows programmed and hosted by local students and community members about the things that they care about.
 We broadcast on the FM dial, through cable television, and over the internet.
 We broadcast North to Fergus, east to Rockwood, west to Kitchener-Waterloo, and south to the 401.
 Funded through student levies, grants, and community fundraising, CFRU is a non-profit organization.
 We do not advertise for or work with large corporations, and we offer our limited advertising time exclusively to local businesses.